ssoni999/calhacks/QUICKSTART.md

-# RecruitAI - Quick Start Guide
+# HireIQ - Quick Start Guide

 Get your hiring platform up and running in 5 minutes!